 4. Yanahura Viewpoint

-If you are one of those who like to have a 360 view of the city you visit, you have to visit the Yanahura Viewpoint.
-Located in the picturesque district of the same name, this viewpoint offers one of the most spectacular views of Arequipa, with the city at the foot of its three most representative volcanoes: Misti, Chachani and Pichu Pichu.
-In addition, another of the attractions of this place are its characteristic white ashlar arches, in which you can read phrases from famous people of Peru.
+If you like to see the whole city from above, you have to visit the Yanahuara Viewpoint.
+Located in the picturesque district of the same name, this viewpoint offers one of the most spectacular views of Arequipa.
+The city sits at the foot of its three most famous volcanoes: Misti, Chachani, and Pichu Pichu.
+Another attraction of this place is its characteristic white ashlar arches, which feature quotes from famous Peruvian figures.

-How to get there: the Yanahuara viewpoint is located just 10 minutes on foot from the center of Arequipa, so you can get there on foot.
+How to get there: The Yanahuara viewpoint is located just 10 minutes on foot from the center of Arequipa, so you can easily walk there.

 5. Choqolaqa Stone Forest

-The Choqolaqa Stone Forest looks like a landscape from another planet, the setting of a Hollywood Martian fiction or even a surrealist painting by Dali.
-It is also known as New Arequipa, and legend has it that one day its inhabitants stopped respecting their Apus and as punishment everything turned to stone.
+The Choqolaqa Stone Forest resembles a landscape from another planet—the setting of a Hollywood Martian fiction film or a surrealist painting by Dalí.
+It is also known as the New Arequipa.
+Legend has it that one day, its inhabitants stopped respecting their Apus, and as a result, everything turned to stone.

-How to get there: From Arequipa you must go to Tisco, a journey that takes around 5 hours.
-From Tisco you can ask the inhabitants how to get to Choqolaqa, which is about two hours away.
-Due to the complexity of getting there, we recommend hiring a tour operator that offers this visit from Arequipa.
+How to get there: From Arequipa, take a five-hour journey to Tisco.
+In Tisco, you can ask the locals for directions to Choqolaqa, which is about two hours away.
+Due to the difficulty of reaching the site, we recommend hiring a tour operator that offers this excursion from Arequipa.

 6. Sillar Route